kaidokariste/postgresql/PostgresServerManagement.md

 ```

 ## Install from the PostgreSQL repository
 Although there is possibility to use also CentOS repository, then it contains too old versions.
-Better is to use Postgres official repository
+Better is to use Postgres official repository.
-### Download PostgreSQL using Wget
 Add postgres yum repository to CentOS7
 ```bash
 sudo yum -y install https://download.postgresql.org/pub/repos/yum/reporpms/EL-7-x86_64/pgdg-redhat-repo-latest.noarch.rpm